Top 5 Easy Vegan Summer Recipes: From Carrot Dogs to Cookies

 The taste is sweeter than store-bought hot dogs, and not un-carrot-like, but with the right condiments and the right marinade, this a delicious treat.
 And this version of a hot dog is so much healthier!
 Go on, give it a try.

 Find the recipe here: https://www.brandnewvegan.com/recipes/smoky-vegan-carrot-dogs

-And while these Beet & Bean Burgers do turn out looking reddish, they don't look like meat.
+And while these Beet and Bean Burgers do turn out looking reddish, they don't look like meat.
 They taste great, with a little sweetness from the beets.
-Packed with protein from the beans, loads of yummy mushrooms and quinoa.
+They're packed with protein from the beans, loads of yummy mushrooms, and quinoa.

 Find the recipe here: https://www.ourwanderingkitchen.com/beet-burgers/